dprojects/getDimensions/Docs/README.md

 # Printing

 TechDraw page is automatically created and it is named `toPrint`.
-You can print directly from the page named `toPrint` or just export this page to pdf file and print it later.
+You can print directly from the page named `toPrint` or just export this page to `pdf` file and print it later.

 # Known issues

-* Special characters (Polish) for chipboards (object cube names) not supported.
+* Special characters (e.g. Polish) for chipboards (objects names) are not supported.
 However, You can change the names later manually in the spreadsheet `toCut` and the TechDraw report named `toPrint` will be automatically updated with new names.

 # Features

 ## Arrays

-* This macro supports arrays made of cube (thanks [jaisejames](https://forum.freecadweb.org/memberlist.php?mode=viewprofile&u=10269)).
+This feature has been suggested to me at the [FreeCAD forum thread by jaisejames](https://forum.freecadweb.org/viewtopic.php?p=164072#p164072), Thanks.

 * Project example (3D model view):

     ![arrays001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/arrays001.png)